ROCm/HIP/docs/understand/programming_model.rst

     consequence, they are only as multidimensional as the user interprets the calculated values to be.

-  The size of a warp is architecture dependent and always fixed.
+  The size of a wavefront is architecture dependent and always fixed.
 For AMD GPUs the wavefront is typically 64 threads, though sometimes 32 threads.
-Warps are signified by the set of communication primitives at their disposal, as discussed in :ref:`warp-cross-lane`.
+Wavefronts are signified by the set of communication primitives at their disposal, as discussed in :ref:`warp-cross-lane`.